 Degree Requirements and Course Listings

 Course requirements will vary somewhat depending upon the student's previous training.
 Coursework requirements for the Doctor of Philosophy (Ph.D.)
-Degree in this Department are designed for a strong orientation in natural products research with flexibility for emphasis on the various aspects of chemistry, pharmacology or some other biological science.
+Degree in this Division are designed for a strong orientation in natural products research with flexibility for emphasis on the various aspects of chemistry, pharmacology or some other biological science.
 The guidelines established represent the minimal program of required courses.

 A student who has NOT had pharmacognosy courses equivalent to PHCG 421 and 422, will be expected to audit these courses during his/her first year in the pharmacognosy graduate program.
 He/she will be expected to attend all lectures and take all examinations.
 An undergraduate course in Biochemistry will also be prerequisite; otherwise, the student will be required to take Chemistry 471 and 473 (Biochemistry, 3 hrs. ea.).

 The Core Curriculum for a Master's Degree in Pharmaceutical Sciences-Pharmacognosy and the Doctor of Philosophy Degree in Pharmacognosy includes the following:

 The Ph.D.
 Candidate will present a minimum of 36 hours of credit in course work past the Bachelor's in addition to 18 hours of credit in Dissertation, (PHCG 797).
 The Ph.D. candidate will take at least four additional 500 or 600 level courses to be selected by the student and their advisor/committee.
 These courses may be selected from a variety of fields of study, including Pharmacognosy, Pharmacology, Biochemistry, Medicinal Chemistry, Organic Chemistry, Botany, Microbiology, Marine Biology, or other approved electives.